0xSnowEth/ai-auditor-primers/primers/Monolith/monolith-crosscut-v0.2.md

 - **Pattern ID:** MON-X-009
 - **Severity:** CRITICAL (9.5/10)
-- **Rationale:** If vault implementation is stored in proxy but initialize() is not called, attacker can call initialize on implementation directly
+- **Rationale:** If vault implementation is stored in proxy but initialize() is not locked, attacker can call initialize on implementation directly
 - **Preconditions:** Vault is UUPS proxy; initialize() in implementation is not locked; attacker can call implementation address directly
 - **Concrete Call Sequence:**
   1. Factory deploys proxy pointing to Vault implementation